 The campus seems to have taken a collective sigh of relief now that the Fall Career Fair is over.
 But, are you still feeling a bit discouraged that things aren’t happening for you?
 Don’t despair!
-There are still several upcoming recruiting events this fall and there will be more in the spring.
-The Start-up Fair will be happening on Wednesday, November 7 and on Wednesday, November 14, PGP will take a bus full students to the Non-Software Fair in Harvard Square.
+There are still upcoming recruiting events this fall and there will be more in the spring.
+On Friday, November 13, PGP will join up with Harvard, MIT, BU, Tufts and Yale to virtually host the Engineering Career Fair Collaborative in Harvard Square.
+This fair is for students looking for opportunities other than software roles.
 Keep an eye out for additional details in the PGP News.

 What should you do after a career fair?

 Here are a few tips to keep you moving forward in the recruiting process: